Our expertise is expansive.

 Meet our Consultants

-Our team of consultants is a motley crew of interdisciplinary scholars, educators, social justice activists, instructional designers, artists, creatives, communications, marketing and branding experts, and IDEAS practitioners across a number of industries and sectors.
+Our team of consultants is a motley crew of interdisciplinary scholars, educators, social justice activists, instructional designers, artists and other creatives, communications, marketing and branding experts, and IDEAS practitioners across a number of industries and sectors.

 Albert E. Smith Jr., Founder/Principal Consultant at en masse, delivers 15 years of expertise in leading global diversity and inclusion efforts and human resources transformations for multinational organizations, nonprofits, and governments.